 Inspire and mentor

 Sure, there are aspects of management in the role.
 You need to be able to critique people’s work, hit deadlines, stay within the budget, and sadly on occasion have to discipline people for too many fag breaks or simply producing lazy design.
-But first and foremost you need to inspire, guide and mentor those they lead.
+But first and foremost you need to inspire, guide and mentor those you lead.

 The role of the art director could be compared to that of a chef, fusing together ingredients to produce a menu of delightful dishes.
 All designers inject their individual personalities, tastes and style into their work.
 Even working within the constraints of brand guidelines, there is plenty of room for creativity and originality.
 It is the art director’s role to identify and understand the different flavours each member brings to the team, an then carefully infuse them to compliment one another and ultimately creating an exciting and balanced sensory experience.